-'The operation by which his hearing was restored is not new.
+was restored is not new.
 It consisted in the injection of air, or of different liquids into the cavity of the tympanum.
-The first few days after the developement of hearing was a season of continual delight to the child.
+The first few days after the development of hearing was a season of continual delight to the child.
 Every kind of noise caused him an inexpressible pleasure, and he sought for them with great eagerness.
 He was, however, some time before he perceived that speech was a means of communication; this he still attached, not to the sounds that issued from the mouth, but to the movements of the lips.
 Accordingly, for some days he thought that an infant of seven months old spoke, because he saw the movements of the lips.
 He was soon taught his error, and that the importance belonged to the sounds.